1sma31L/Portfolio/src/content/how-to-choose-your-linux-distribution.md

 ---
-title: How To Chose Your Linux Distributution
+title: How To Choose Your Linux Distributution
 metaDescription: >-
   This article will guide you on how to choose your linux distribution based on your needs and use case, It will also provide a list of the best linux